josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 - international courts;
 - government responsibility;
 - political rights;
-- and the treatment of Palestinian testimony.
+- and treatment of Palestinian testimony.

 A psychologically understandable commitment can still be factually wrong.